 Mountain House Estate, located in Cloverdale, CA, wanted more wedding couples to find their website on Google organically.
 After testing for a number of years, we decided that organic SEO/direct traffic outperformed paid listings on The Knot and WeddingWire.
 And when you think about it, it makes total sense; brides are bombarded with venues on both The Knot and WeddingWire, but if they are directly searching for “wedding venues near me” or “Northern California wedding venues,” and find Mountain House Estate, they are only focused on them.

-Your website will never outrank The Knot or WeddingWire.
+Your website probably won’t outrank The Knot or WeddingWire.
 They spend thousands of dollars a month to place at the top of Google.
-However, you can outperform them and outrank with your local Google listing because they are not local businesses.
+But, you can outperform them and outrank with your local Google listing because they are not local businesses.
 This is where SEO comes in; if you optimize your website consistently and make improvements and add relevant content, you will get more relevant website traffic.

 Why?
 It’s simple.
 Google shows your website to people who are actively searching for wedding venues.
 So when Mountain House Estate decided to invest in a monthly retainer with us ($1,500 per month), we kicked into action and began adding cornerstone content pieces to their website.